Ayuxxh/swadlink/README.md

-# 🧾 SwadLink
+# 🧾 Qrahi

-**SwadLink** is a lightweight, QR-powered digital menu and order management system designed for cafés and restaurants in India.
+**Qrahi** is a lightweight, QR-powered digital menu and order management system designed for cafés and restaurants in India.
 It simplifies daily operations with features like real-time KOT, table tracking, WhatsApp billing, and a mobile-friendly owner dashboard.

 ---